 Roth Solo 401(k)

-In 2006, Congress merged two of the most popular types of retirement savings plans—the Roth IRA and the solo 401(k)—into a Roth Solo 401(k).
-The Roth Solo 401(k) possesses the same benefits of the solo 401(k), but it has the tax benefits of Roth-type contributions.
-It has the same contribution limits as the Solo 401(k), but you can designate your contributions through salary deferral as Roth contributions.
+In 2006, Congress merged two of the most popular types of retirement savings plans—the Roth IRA and the solo 401(k).
+The Roth Solo 401(k) possesses the same benefits of the solo 401(k), with the tax benefits of the Roth IRA.
+The contribution limits are the same as the Solo 401(k), but you can designate your contributions through salary deferral as Roth contributions.

 The Roth Solo 401(k) is available to anyone with a Solo 401(k).
 It's a benefit to higher-paid employees and self-employed individuals who may have been excluded from having a Roth IRA because of income limitations.